 - In a large saucepan, heat the oil over medium heat then add the onions.
 Cook the onions about 6 minutes or until they are soft.
 Add the garlic and cook for 1 to 2 more minutes.
 Add the ground turkey and cook for 5 to 6 minutes (stirring to break up the lumps) until the turkey is no longer pink.

-- Add the dried pinto beans, stewed tomatoes, beer, and bay leaves.
+- Add the dried pinto beans, beer, water and bay leaves.
 Make certain that all the beans are submerged in liquid or they won't cook in the allotted time.
 Cover and cook on low for 8-10 hours, or on high for 5-6 hours.
+Stir in the stewed tomatoes and tomato paste.
+Cook for 20 more minutes to heat the tomatoes.

 - Remove bay leaves, stir in the salt, and serve with condiments on the side.